 Hybrid Laser Arc Welding

-• Oil and gas – hybrid orbital girth welding and longitudinal welding of pipes has been demonstrated, and with further developments could be of interest in the oil and gas sector as a means of increasing root pass and overall joint completion rates, depending on the pipe steel grades used and operating environment requirements
+• Oil and gas – currently tested and being developed further is hybrid orbital girth welding and longitudinal welding of pipes.
+This could potentially mean increasing root pass and joint completion rates depending on the operating environments and pipe steel grades used.

 The chief benefits of hybrid laser-arc welding can be summarised as: